 This breadth requires substantial teaching expertise.
 The school employs subject specialists across an extraordinary range of disciplines, many recruited specifically because they bring professional experience alongside educational credentials.
 The musician conducting the orchestra often performs professionally; the photographer leading darkroom sessions exhibits internationally; the entrepreneur teaching business studies runs an active company.

-Class sizes remain intimate: sixth-form A-level sets typically contain 8-15 students.
+Class sizes remain intimate, with an average class size of 12.
 Teaching employs traditional methods, lectures, seminars, practical work, essays, rather than contemporary educational jargon.
 Staff expect students to read widely, engage in genuine debate, and develop intellectual independence.
 The expectation is that students at Millfield possess agency over their learning.

 For students with identified learning needs, provision is extensive.
-The school operates a dedicated Learning Support Centre providing assessment, specialist teaching, and exam access arrangements for students with dyslexia, dyspraxia, ADHD, and other specific learning differences.
+The school operates a dedicated Learning Support Centre (LSC) providing assessment, specialist teaching, and exam access arrangements for students with learning differences such as dyslexia and dyspraxia.
 This dual-track approach, elite provision in certain areas, comprehensive support in others, defines Millfield's inclusive selectivity.

 In the 2024 leaver cohort (292 students), 49% progressed to university, with a further 10% entering employment.
 This reflects Millfield's mixed cohort: many students depart after GCSE for specialist institutions (music conservatoires, dance schools, art colleges) or apprenticeships, whilst others remain through sixth form.
 Among those pursuing higher education, university destinations include competitive courses at leading institutions.